 Snyder Avenue Park – Berkeley Heights

 This 13-acre park includes a modest spray park next to its playground, as well as a great walking trail and more.
 The fenced-in playground features play equipment for children of various ages, as well as rock walls, and swings.
 The cute football-themed sprayground was possible because of a generous donation from the New York Jets.
 It's modest and lacking in shade, but the little ones and locals love it.
+Note: Repairs took place during June and July, but it was reopened by early August 2017.
 FREE

 RELATED: 5 New Outdoor Adventures for NJ Kids This Summer